Swift is Community Transit's Bus Rapid Transit Service.

 - For most of the route, Swift buses get signal priority and dedicated lanes to keep them on time.

-- Automatic announcements (audio and visual) let you know which station you are at, and which station is coming up next.
+- Automatic announcements (audio and visual) on the bus let you know which station is coming up next.

 - A queue-jump signal at 148th Street where the northbound transit lane ends allows Swift buses to merge into the general lanes before other cars.